Book on inflation: Economist Höfgen calls for the disempowerment of the ECB-breakinglatest.news-Breaking Latest News

 It is also important for understanding Höfgen that he was a supporter of the “Modern Monetary Theory” (MMT) is.
 It is a school of thought from a minority of economists that provides a theoretical basis for calling for significantly higher government spending and debt.
 The most important assumption of the MMT is that sovereign states with their own currency cannot go bankrupt because they can create and spend their own money indefinitely.
 Inflation only occurs if the state continues to expand the money supply even when all production capacities are fully utilized, i.e. there is no unemployment either.

 According to Höfgen, Germany is a long way from that.
 He points to 2.6 million officially unemployed and one underemployment of 3.5 million.
 The fact that companies are currently unable to fill around two million jobs does not bother him.
 “I don’t follow the narrative of a labor shortage.”
 Wages and salaries could be an inflation anchor.
-Höfgen proposes a new edition of the concerted action that has just failed: the government, trade unions and employers should agree to always increase wages and salaries in line with the inflation target plus the increase in productivity.
-When inflation is high, this takes pressure off prices, and when inflation is low, it stabilizes demand.
+Höfgen proposes a new edition of the concerted action that has just failed: trade unions and employers should always increase wages and salaries in collective bargaining in line with the inflation target plus the increase in productivity.
+When inflation is higher, this golden wage rule takes pressure off prices, and when inflation is lower, it stabilizes demand.

 What’s next for inflation?